 Now every point of the line AD lies on one or other of the rays [AD] and [AF].
 It follows that the line AD cannot meet the side [EC] of the triangle $\triangle EBC$.
 But the line AD meets the side [BE] of this triangle at A. It follows from Pasch's Axiom (Axiom (AFPG-9)) that the line AD must meet the third side [BC] of this triangle.
 Let G be the point where AD meets [BC].
 Then G lies between B and C, and therefore the line AB does not meet the line segment [GC] (Proposition 1.2).
 Therefore the point G must lie on the same side of the line AB as the point C. The point D also lies on the same side of AB as the point C, because D lies in the interior of the triangle.
-Therefore the points D and G lie on the same side of the line AB, and therefore the point G lies on the ray [AD], as required.
+Therefore the point G lies on the ray [AD], as required.

 Remark The essential idea underlying the proof of the Crossbar Theorem given above is that the lines AB and AC partition those points of the plane not lying on either line into four distinct regions.
-The points of the ray [AD] distinct from the starting point A belong to the region consisting of points that lie on the same side of AB as the point C and on the same side of AC as the point C points that lie in the interior of the line segment C lie in a second distinct region, namely the region consisting of points that lie on the same side of C as the point C but lie on the opposite side of C to the point C as the point C distinct from the starting point C belong to a third distinct region, namely the region consisting of points that lie on the opposite side of the line C to the point C and on the opposite side of the line C to the point C and on the opposite side of the line C to the point C and on the plane is subdivided following removal of the lines C and C are disjoint.
-Therefore neither of the rays [AD] and [AF] can meet the line segment [EC], and therefore the line AD cannot meet the line [EC].
-The proof is then completed by applying Pasch's Axiom to the triangle $\triangle EBC$.
+The points of the ray [ADdistinct from the starting point A belong to the region consisting of points that lie on the same side of AB as the point C and on the same side of ACas the point B. Points that lie in the interior of the line segment [EC] lie in a second distinct region, namely the region consisting of points that lie on the same side of AB as the point C but lie on the opposite side of AC to the point B. Also points of the ray [AF distinct from the starting point A belong to a third distinct region, namely the region consisting of points that lie on the opposite side of the line AB to the point C and on the opposite side of the line AC to the point B. These regions into which the plane is subdivided following removal of the lines AB and AC are disjoint.
+Therefore neither of the rays $[AD \text{ and } [AF \text{ can meet the line segment } [EC], \text{ and therefore the line } AD \text{ cannot meet the line } [EC].
+The proof is then completed by applying Pasch's Axiom to the triangle <math>\triangle EBC$.